What if you could go anywhere, do anything, and spend your time and your money any way you wanted?

 So you move on.
 You make another change.
 You could always go back home.

-However, here’s my prediction as we move into the final week of 2018:
+However, here’s my prediction as we move into the inaugural week of 2023:

 Once you embrace these ideas and begin to act on these opportunities, you’ll never look back.
 You’ll be launched into a new phase of your life that you’ll treasure and that will lead you to places, people, and experiences you could never imagine as you read this today.

-Lief and I have been living outside the States for more than 20 years.
+Lief and I have been living outside the States for 25 years.

 We met in Ireland more than two decades ago, where we both were scouting for new business ventures.
 I was intending a move from Baltimore, Maryland, to the Emerald Isle, with the business I was running at the time and my 8-year-old daughter.